 Malta Enterprise is the government agency responsible for attracting foreign investors and promoting industrial development in Malta.

-The project will be completed in two phases.
-It will form part of a larger biotechnology park proposed to be built in the Sam Gwann Industrial Estate.
+The project was completed in two phases.
+It forms part of a larger biotechnology park proposed to be built in the Sam Gwann Industrial Estate.

-The project is estimated to cost €38m ($50m).
-It is being co-financed by the Government of Malta, Malta Enterprise and the European Regional Development Fund (ERDF).
-The European Union alone will fund 80% of the project cost.
+The project was completed at an estimated cost of €38m ($50m).
+It was co-financed by the Maltese Government, Malta Enterprise and the European Regional Development Fund (ERDF).
+The EU funded 80% of the project cost.

-The BioMalta campus is being built over ex-Yorkie and disused VF jeans factories in the San Gwann Industrial Estate.
-Malta Enterprise also has an office building at the site.
-The office will be relocated to create space for the BioMalta campus.
-The existing buildings are being demolished to make way for the construction of the research and development park.
+The BioMalta campus was built over ex-Yorkie and disused VF jeans factories in the San Gwann Industrial Estate.
+Malta Enterprise also had an office building at the site.
+The office was relocated to create space for the BioMalta campus.
+The existing buildings were demolished to make way for the construction of the research and development park.

 The project site is strategically located in proximity to the University of Malta and Mater Dei Hospital, enabling operating companies to work in collaboration with the university staff and the hospital.

-The BioMalta campus will initially consist of four buildings comprising of 10,000m² of laboratory space and 3,500m² of business incubation facilities.
-There will be 61 lab units, including 11 incubation units.
+The BioMalta campus initially consists of four buildings comprising 10,000m² of laboratory space and 3,500m² of business incubation facilities.
+There are 61 lab units, including 11 incubation units.

-One of the four buildings will be dedicated for retail, conference and meeting facilities.
-It will also have food and beverage outlets, exhibition space and an auditorium with 150 to 200 seats capacity.
-The lab space will be leased to companies involved in biological and chemical research.
+One of the four buildings is dedicated for retail, conference and meeting facilities.
+It also has food and beverage outlets, exhibition space and an auditorium with 150 to 200 seats capacity.
+The lab space is leased to companies involved in biological and chemical research.

-The campus is proposed to include wet laboratories designed in accordance with the standards of BS/EN 12128:1998, which suggests the containment levels to be maintained in biotechnology laboratories.
+The campus includes wet laboratories designed in accordance with the standards of BS/EN 12128:1998, which suggests the containment levels to be maintained in biotechnology laboratories.

-The design of the labs will be modular, so that contracting companies can modify the space arrangement to suit their requirements.
-The containment level of the labs will be maintained by using ventilation and extraction systems with high efficiency particulate air (HEPA) filters.
+The modular lab design enables contracting companies to modify the space arrangement according to their requirements.
+The containment level of the labs is maintained by using ventilation and extraction systems with high efficiency particulate air (HEPA) filters.

 The contract for the design of the campus was awarded to TBA Periti.
 The foundation stone was laid for the project in February 2013.
-Construction is expected to be completed by March 2014.
+Construction of the project was completed in 2015.

-The BioMalta campus will be involved only in research and development activities.
+The BioMalta campus is involved only in research and development activities.
 Malta Enterprise plans to set up a similar facility near the campus to attract biotechnology manufacturers to the country.

 The clinical and translational research centre (CTRC) was inaugurated in September 2012.
 It is located in the University at Buffalo (UB) medical campus in Buffalo, New York.